executors/executors/wording_front_matter.md

 executing individual work items is inefficient at scale.
 Consequently, many platforms provide APIs that explicitly and efficiently execute bulk work.
-In such cases, a custom `bulk_execute` avoids inefficient platform interactions via direct access to these accelerated APIs.
+In such cases, a custom `bulk_execute` avoids inefficient platform interactions via direct access to these accelerated bulk APIs while also optimizing the use of scalar APIs.

 `bulk_execute` receives an invocable and an invocation count.
-Consider a possible SIMD implementation:
+Consider a possible implementation:

 ```P0443
 struct simd_executor : inline_executor {